youngmr290/Australian-Farm-Optimisation-Model/docs/rotation_index.rst

 * Year 4 → year X [#x]_ : the land use sets Y, A, U, T

-Some of the rotation phases constructed will be illogical and must be removed.
-For example, annual pasture is only resown after 4 years of continuous crop therefore any rotation phase that are generated with resown annual that do not have 4 years of crops preceding it must be removed.
+Some of the rotation phases constructed will be illogical and are removed.
+For example, annual pasture is only resown after 4 years of continuous crop therefore any rotation phase that are generated with resown annual that do not have 4 years of crops preceding it can be removed.
 See RotGeneration_ for the full list of illogical rules.

 To further reduce the possible number of rotation phases in the model, unprofitable and unused land